awsdocs/aws-launch-wizard-user-guide/doc_source/launch-wizard-setting-up.md

 + CreateChild role added to Windows Server Failover Cluster as part of ActiveDirectoryAccessRule\.
 + FullControl role added to SQL Server Service user as part of FileSystemRights\.

-### On\-Premises Active Directory Through AWS Direct Connect<a name="launch-wizard-ad-onprem"></a>
+### On\-premises Active Directory through AWS Direct Connect<a name="launch-wizard-ad-onprem"></a>

 If you are [deploying SQL Server into an existing VPC and connecting to an on-premises Active Directory](launch-wizard-deployment-options.md#option-4), ensure the following prerequisites\.
 + Make sure you have connectivity between your AWS account and your on\-premises network\.
 You can establish a dedicated network connection from your on\-premises network to your AWS account with AWS Direct Connect\.
-For more information, see [the AWS Direct Connect documentation](https://docs.aws.amazon.com/directconnect/latest/UserGuide/Welcome.htm)\.
+For more information, see [the AWS Direct Connect documentation](https://docs.aws.amazon.com/directconnect/latest/UserGuide/Welcome.html)\.
 + The domain functional level of your Active Directory domain controller must be Windows Server 2012 or later\.
 + The IP addresses of your DNS server must be either in the same VPC CIDR range as the one in which your Launch Wizard SQL Server Always On deployment will be created, or in the private IP address range\.
 + The firewall on the Active Directory domain controllers should allow the connections from the Amazon VPC from which you will create the Launch Wizard deployment\.
 At a minimum, your configuration should include the ports mentioned in [How to configure a firewall for Active Directory domains and trusts](https://support.microsoft.com/en-us/help/179442/how-to-configure-a-firewall-for-domains-and-trusts)\.